 How do you detox?

-Thankfully, the harmful plastic elements are easy to get rid of, out of the body’s system.
-It will require you to engage in these practices.
+Thankfully, the harmful plastic elements are easily eliminated from the body’s system.
+However, it will require you to engage in these practices.

 1. Increase cardiovascular activity